jadecobra/python_tdd_exercises/source/classes.rst

         }

-    def introduce():
+    def hello():
         return None

   the terminal_ shows :ref:`TypeError<what causes TypeError?>`

   .. code-block:: python

-    TypeError: introduce() takes 0 positional arguments but 1 was given
+    TypeError: hello() takes 0 positional arguments but 1 was given

 * I add a name to the definition